swagger-autogen/swagger-autogen/README.md

 ## Changelog
-Implemented in version 2.x.x:
+- Version 2.0.x:
   - Recognition of Routes and referenced functions
   - Endpoint with referenced callback now it's done automatically
   - Multiple patterns now it's done automatically
   - Partial TypeScript recognition
-- Recognize middleware and middleware array (v2.0.3)
+  - Recognize middleware and middleware array
-- Refactored code (v2.0.3)
+  - Refactored code

-TODO:
+  - Bug fix
+- Version 2.1.x:
+  - Recognizes different file import patterns
+  - Recognizes some more features of TypeScript
+  - Bug fix

+**TODO:**
 - Recognize TypeScript completely
-- Recognize file import with: "import ... from ... "
+- Recognize 'require-dir' lib
+- Write more test cases
+- Refactor code

 ## Help us!
 Help us improve this module.
 If you have any information that the module does not provide or provides incompletely or incorrectly, please use our [Github](https://github.com/davibaltar/swagger-autogen) repository.